-9.3 EPROM Erasing
+9.5 EPROM Erasing

 MCUs with windowed packages permit EPROM erasure with ultraviolet light.
-Erase the EPROM by exposing it to 15 Ws/cm2 of ultraviolet light with a wavelength of 2537 angstroms.
+Erase the EPROM by exposing it to 15 Ws/cm2 of ultraviolet light with a wave length of 2537 angstroms.
 Position the ultraviolet light source 1 inch from the window.
 Do not use a shortwave filter.
-The erased state of an EPROM bit is a logic zero.
+The erased state of an EPROM bit is a logic 0.

-9.4 Mask Option Register (MOR)
+9.6 Mask Option Register

-The mask option register is an EPROM/OTPROM byte that controls the following options:
+The mask option register (MOR) is an EPROM/OTPROM byte that controls these options:

-- Port A and port B programmable pulldown devices (enable or disable) - Oscillator connections (two-pin or three-pin RC oscillator) - Oscillator connections (RC oscillator or crystal/ceramic resonator) - STOP instruction (enable or disable) - Low voltage reset (enable or disable) - Port A external interrupt function (enable or disable) - IRQ trigger sensitivity (edge-triggered only or both edge- and level-triggered) - COP watchdog (enable or disable)
+- Port A and port B programmable pulldown devices (enable or disable) - Oscillator connections (2-pin or 3-pin RC oscillator) - Oscillator connections (RC oscillator or crystal/ceramic resonator) - STOP instruction (enable or disable) - Low-voltage reset (enable or disable) - Port A external interrupt function (enable or disable) - IRQ trigger sensitivity (edge-triggered only or both edge- and level-triggered) - COP watchdog (enable or disable)